-EXPLANATION - Matter in bolded italics is new; matter between brackets formitted material is material to be omitted.
+EXPLANATION - Matter in bolded italics is new; matter between brackets [omitted material] is material to be omitted.

-AN ACT relating to guardians; adding provisions governing the appointment of certain preferred persons as guardians for adult wards; [providing an exception to the residency requirements for certain guardians under certain circumstances; ] revising provisions relating to the appointment of a guardian for a minor; revising requirements governing eligibility to utilize a public guardian; [revising provisions concerning attorneys retained by a public guardian; revising provisions concerning reimbursement by a public guardian to the county for expenses relating to a ward; ] and providing other matters properly relating thereto.
+AN ACT relating to guardians; adding provisions governing the appointment of certain preferred persons as guardians for adult wards; revising provisions relating to the appointment of a guardian for a minor; revising requirements governing eligibility to utilize a public guardian; and providing other matters properly relating thereto.